SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-java-certificates.md

 *   You have a valid tenant, a user and a password in order to access Cumulocity IoT.
 *   You have a valid certificate.
 If you don't have it, follow the instructions in the next section to generate one.

-#### To generate a valid certificate
+#### Generate a valid certificate

-If you don't have a valid certificate, you can generate one, for testing purposes, following the instructions below.
+If you don't have a valid certificate, you can generate one for testing purposes, following the instructions below.

 1. Download the scripts from the [cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples/src/develop/mqtt-client/scripts) repository.
 2. Create a root self-signed certificate (execute the script *00createRootSelfSignedCertificate.sh*) and upload it to your tenant.
 You can do it via [Device Management in the UI](/users-guide/device-management/#managing-trusted-certificates) or via [REST](/reference/tenants/#trusted-certificates-collection).